-- Mentoring with key workers (non-teaching pastoral Student Managers)
+- > Mentoring with key workers

-- > Learning Support Department drop-in

-- > Homework group

-- > Flexible alternative provision and mentoring in the Inclusion Zone
+- Flexible alternative provision and mentoring

 - School Counsellor provision

 Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.

 11. Pupils with a social worker

 Pupils may need a social worker due to safeguarding or welfare needs.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.